- 6 boneless pork loin chops (5 ounces each)

 - 2 tablespoons raspberry vinegar

 - Sprinkle pork chops with pepper.
-Brown chops on both sides over medium-high heat in a large skillet coated with cooking spray.
+In a large skillet coated with cooking spray, brown chops on both sides over medium-high heat.
 Combine cranberry sauce and mustard; spoon over chops.
-Reduce heat; cover and cook for 4-6 minutes or until a thermometer reads 145°.
+Reduce heat; cover and cook for 6-8 minutes or until a meat thermometer reads 160°.

-- Remove chops and let stand for 5 minutes.
+- Remove chops and keep warm.
 Add cranberries and vinegar to skillet, stirring to loosen browned bits from pan.
 Bring to a boil; cook until liquid is reduced to about 1/2 cup.
 Serve with chops.
 Yield: 6 servings.